tyvka/tyvka/content/event/omamood.md

 OmaMood (OwnFashion) is an annual fashion show with ethnic influences.
 The aim of the show is to present the elements of traditional handicraft in a modern way.

 The collections are mostly comprised of the final theses of native textile students of UT Viljandi Culture Academy.
 As a unique folk art performance, it simultaneously combines design, dance performance and concert experiences, with a special choreography, sound and visual design.
 OmaMood is a party for craftsmen communities of all localities, where you can gather and draw ideas.
 Since 2018 the UT Viljandi Culture Academy has been organizing the show in cooperation with Estonian Fashion Festival.

+The members of the OmaMood fashion show management team are alumni and students of the cultural management speciality.

 OmaMood was held on 11 June 2020.